Skip to main content

 Is this the same as merging PDFs?

 Similar but more flexible.
 Merge combines whole files end-to-end.
-Organize lets you interleave, reorder, delete, and rotate individual pages from multiple files.
+Organise lets you interleave, reorder, delete, and rotate individual pages from multiple files.

 Can I rotate pages while organising?